 Each current account is identified by an account number, which is usually eight digits.
 It also has a six digit sort code to identify your bank and sometimes the branch you use.
 The combination of the sort code and account number is unique to your account.

-Most current accounts come with a debit card, which lets you withdraw money from a cash machine and pay for things:
+Not quite.
+Current accounts are bank accounts, but come with a debit card, which lets you withdraw money from a cash machine and make purchases:

 If you pay online, by phone or by mail order, you need to provide your 16 digit card number and other details like your card's expiry date or security number.

-If you pay in person, you can verify the transaction with your PIN or signature, but some cards now offer faster contactless payments.
+If you pay in person, you can verify the transaction with your PIN or signature, but the majority of cards now offer faster contactless payments.

 Your debit card spending comes with some protection if things go wrong.
 Here is how the Chargeback scheme works.